MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/WindowsOptionalFeatureSet/Disable.md

-With **Ensure** set to `Present` and the **Name** property set to the array of `MicrosoftWindowsPowerShellV2` and `Internet-Explorer-Optional-amd64`, the resource disables those Windows optional features if they are enabled.
+With **Ensure** set to `Present` and the **Name** property set to the array of `MicrosoftWindowsPowerShellV2` and `Internet-Explorer-Optional-amd64`, the resource disables those Windows optional features if they're enabled.

 With **LogPath** set to `C:\LogPath\Log.txt`, the resource writes the logs for disabling the features to that file instead of `%WINDIR%\Logs\Dism\dism.log`.

 ## With Invoke-DscResource

-The `Invoke-DscResource` cmdlet does not support invoking composite resources.
+The `Invoke-DscResource` cmdlet doesn't support invoking composite resources.
 Instead, use the [WindowsOptionalFeature resource][1].

 ## With a Configuration